-This swift delivery was achieved with the team adopting a ceremony-light one week sprint cycle, embracing XP practices like TDD, Pair Programming, Continuous Improvement and Continuous Delivery.
+This swift delivery was achieved with the team adopting a ceremony-light one week sprint cycle, embracing XP practices like TDD, Pair Programming, Continuous Integration and Continuous Delivery.
 This ensured steady progress while maintaining high quality at all times – and meant that client feedback was looped back into the development process early and often.

 Business features are decoupled and implemented via micro services (individually shipped as docker containers), with AWS is used for cloud infrastructure.

 Less than six months after commencing work, together we achieved complete synchronisation between the two systems – achieving our vision of a more user-friendly customer experience, and significantly enhancing Clear Channel’s programmatic offering.